is

 func Numeric(s string) bool

-Returns true if all characters in the string are any numeric and false otherwise.
-It recognizes numbers (including numbers with a decimal point), Roman numerals, Chinese numerals, and more.
+Returns true if all characters in the string are numeric, and false otherwise.
+The function supports decimal separators from different cultures.

 Example usage: